franconepippone/mc-industrial-web-framework/readme.md

 If you are new to the project, start with **overview.md**.
 For deeper technical details, consult the router and transport specifications.

-Contributions are very welcome — whether they focus on theoretical ideas, redstone implementations, or documentation improvements.
-Pull requests and suggestions help refine the framework and make it more useful for everyone.
+Contributions and pull requests are very welcome — whether they focus on theoretical ideas, redstone implementations, or documentation improvements!